 For holidays in Lincolnshire see Take a break.

 Here is a booklet intended to be a starting point to enable families to access appropriate support and services in Lincolnshire for children and young people with additional needs and complex difficulties / Autism Spectrum Disorders.
-Click cover picture to download the booklet – at bottom of page.
+Click picture to download the booklet – at bottom of page.

 The Lincolnshire County Council on-line Family Services Directory is the go-to place to find out about services.
 Click icon for the SEND section.
 It is likely to be the place with the most up-to-date information.
 Service providers can update their own entries.
 See also: SEN/EHC Information SEN/EHC–Support.